Indian reservation: Colonial and early U.S. history

-From the beginning of the European colonization of the Americas, Europeans often removed native peoples from their Indigenous lands.
+From the beginning of the European colonization of the Americas, Europeans often removed Indigenous peoples from their homelands.
 The means varied, including treaties made under considerable duress, forceful ejection, violence, and in a few cases voluntary moves based on mutual agreement.
 The removal caused many problems such as tribes losing the means of livelihood by being restricted to a defined area, poor quality of land for agriculture, and hostility between tribes.

+Early English settlers in the Americas entered into treaties with Native American tribes as a method of legitimizing their conquests in the face of competing claims by the Spanish Empire and violent resistance from the tribes themselves.
+Applying the term "treaty" to such unequal relationships may seem paradoxical from a modern perspective because in modern English, the word "treaty" usually connotes an agreement between two states of theoretically equal sovereignty, not an agreement between conquered people and a conqueror.
+However, in premodern times, it was common for European princes to routinely enter into unequal treaties with lesser dependent powers.

-The first reservation was established in southern New Jersey on 29 August 1758.
-It was called Brotherton Indian Reservation and also Edgepillock or Edgepelick.
+The first reservation was established by the Treaty of Easton with the colonial governments of New Jersey and Pennsylvania on August 29, 1758.
+Located in southern New Jersey, it was called Brotherton Indian Reservation and also Edgepillock or Edgepelick.
 The area was 3284 acre.
 Today it is called Indian Mills in Shamong Township.

-In 1764 the "Plan for the Future Management of Indian Affairs" was proposed by the Board of Trade of the British government.
+In 1764 the British government's Board of Trade proposed the "Plan for the Future Management of Indian Affairs".
 Although never adopted formally, the plan established the British government's expectation that land would only be bought by colonial governments, not individuals, and that land would only be purchased at public meetings.
 Additionally, this plan dictated that the Indians would be properly consulted when ascertaining and defining the boundaries of colonial settlement.

 The private contracts that once characterized the sale of Indian land to various individuals and groups—from farmers to towns—were replaced by treaties between sovereigns.
 This protocol was adopted by the United States Government after the American Revolution.

-On 11 March 1824, John C. Calhoun founded the Office of Indian Affairs (now the Bureau of Indian Affairs) as a division of the United States Department of War (now the United States Department of Defense), to solve the land problem with 38 treaties with American Indian tribes.
+On March 11, 1824, U.S. Vice President John C. Calhoun founded the Office of Indian Affairs (now the Bureau of Indian Affairs) as a division of the United States Department of War (now the United States Department of Defense), to solve the land problem with 38 treaties with American Indian tribes.